It is an independent island nation in the West-Central Pacific Ocean and was formerly part of the British Commonwealth.

 Today the majority of the workers are sustenance farmers.
 Members of their families who work overseas help with the maintenance of the households.
 Most of the food, manufactured goods, and fuel is imported.
 Community-based cooperatives are the main retailers.

 There is a strong traditional base to the lifestyle here as is reflected in their customs, music, and dance.
 They have been Westernized to an extent, but there is a strong sense of community.
-Soccer, cricket, and volleyball are the main sports.
+Soccer, cricket, and volleyball are the primary sports.

 Most of the locals live in villages of a few hundred people.
 You will find them gardening as well as fishing from their handmade canoes.

-Other than a small news-sheet there is no formal newspaper and there are few Western amenities.
+Other than a small news sheet there is no formal newspaper and there are few Western amenities.
 Few motion pictures are shown, satellite TV is available by subscription, and they have one (1) radio station.

 What to Do in Tuvalu?

 After all that preliminary info on this area, you may be wondering what there is to do other than hang out and relax.
-Well let’s explore that a bit.
+Well, let’s explore that a bit.
 Here’s a short video to give you some idea about the area and its people.

-- Spend time in an Eco-Lodge — If you are looking for a back to nature experience, the Afelita Island Resort on Mulitefala Island [it takes ten (10) minutes by boat from the northern tip of the main island] is the place to be..
+- Spend time in an Eco-Lodge — If you are looking for a back-to-nature experience, the Afelita Island Resort on Mulitefala Island [it takes ten (10) minutes by boat from the northern tip of the main island] is the place to be..
 The resort opened in 2013 and is the perfect place to relax and enjoy the natural environment, or you can choose from several activities such as Kayaking, fishing, weaving lessons, or some beach combing.

 - Check out the other Islands — There are twenty (20) smaller islands in the Funafuti atoll.
 There is a protected lagoon and the Funafuti Conservation Area was established in 1999.
 It’s about a thirty (30) minute boat ride from the main island.
 Largely uninhabited, these islands are home to seabirds and endangered sea turtles.
 There are also plenty of coral, tropical fish, and manta rays.
 It’s a great day trip to take a picnic lunch and walk around these islands and even do a little snorkeling.

 - The Tuvalu Marine Training Institute — The institute is located on Amatuku Island right next to the Afelita Island Resort.
 It is easy to schedule a visit to the institute at the resort.
-Each year about one hundred and twenty (120) merchant seaman are trained here so they can work on international cargo ships.
-A large part of the revenue of Tuvalu comes from family members working overseas as marine engineers, cooks, and seaman.
+Each year about one hundred and twenty (120) merchant seamen are trained here so they can work on international cargo ships.
+A large part of the revenue of Tuvalu comes from family members working overseas as marine engineers, cooks, and seamen.
 On the grounds of the institute is the country’s oldest building, which is a coral hut constructed in 1904 by the London Missionary Society.

 - David’s Drill — One of the landmarks in Tuvalu is basically just a hole in the ground in Funafuti.
-An Australian professor from the University of Sydney, Edgeworth David, along with members of the Royal Society of London, drilled a hole one thousand one hundred and fifteen (1,115) feet (340 meters) in order to test the theory of Charles Darwin regarding coral atoll formation.
+An Australian professor from the University of Sydney, Edgeworth David, along with members of the Royal Society of London, drilled a hole one thousand one hundred and fifteen (1,115) feet (340 meters) in order to test the theory of Charles Darwin in coral atoll formation.
 This took place somewhere between 1896 and 1898.
 Although the results were inconclusive, the theory was later given credence in the 1950s when a hole was drilled four thousand two hundred and sixty-five (2,265) feet (1300 meters) in the Marshall Islands.

 - Church and a Picnic — A fun activity on Sundays is going to Church.
 As you make friends among the locals, they will most likely invite you to Church on Sundays since Christianity is a big part of their lives.
 They will probably even transport you over there on the back of their motorbike.
-After the service you will be invited to lunch which is called “tonai”, where you will have the opportunity to taste many of the local favorite dishes such as breadfruit loaf, “coconut apple”, and fresh fish.
+After the service, you will be invited to lunch which is called “tonai”, where you will have the opportunity to taste many of the local favorite dishes such as breadfruit loaf, “coconut apple”, and fresh fish.

 - Just Relax a Bit — This is one of the most popular activities on the island.
 These folks really know how to take it easy and relax.
 Instead of a “siesta”, they take what is called a “Pacific exercise”.
 You just stretch out on a mat or a fishing net hammock under a tree (be selective and don’t pick one with falling coconuts).
 This usually takes place right after lunch when it is too hot to be overly active.
 It will revive you and get you ready for some late afternoon activities, and dancing into the night.

-If the above info didn’t excite you enough to check out this tiny island in the South Pacific, here’s a few other reasons people show up there.
+If the above info didn’t excite you enough to check out this tiny island in the South Pacific, here are a few other reasons people show up there.
 Even though it is the least visited country in the entire world (based on airline data), about five hundred (500) travelers find their way to Tuvalu each year.

 Overall, other than relaxing and taking in the sights there is not a lot to do.
 There are no movie theaters, golf courses, or shopping malls.
 A lot of stuff takes place late afternoon and into the evening because of the heat and humidity.

 What you have here is an opportunity to relax and learn a new culture where family and religion are of major importance.
 It’s an area with much less commercialization than other parts of the world.
-If you are looking for five star resorts and all the best amenities, this is not for you.
+If you are looking for five-star resorts and all the best amenities, this is not for you.

-On the other hand, if you enjoy being in a more remote part of the world where you have to rough it a bit, and hang out and learn a new culture, this may be what you are looking for.
+On the other hand, if you enjoy being in a more remote part of the world where you have to rough it a bit and hang out and learn a new culture, this may be what you are looking for.
 Either way, I now know where Tuvalu is, and so do you.

 Enjoy your many excursions around the world,